home - Power supply

 For the bitterness of tears, the poison of a kiss,

-For revenge of enemies and slander of friends;
+For the revenge of enemies and slander of friends;

 For the heat of the soul, wasted in the desert.